tracel-ai/burn/burn-import/README.md

 This section explains how to add support for new operators to `burn-import`.

+1. Optimize the ONNX model using [onnxoptimizer](https://github.com/onnx/optimizer).
+It will remove uncessary operator/constants and make the model easier to understand.
-1. Use [Netron](https://github.com/lutzroeder/netron) app to visualize the ONNX model.
+2. Use [Netron](https://github.com/lutzroeder/netron) app to visualize the ONNX model.
-2. Generate artifact files to help to see what the ONNX model (`my-model.onnx) looks like and its components.
+3. Generate artifact files to help to see what the ONNX model (`my-model.onnx) looks like and its components.
    ```bash
    cargo r -- ./my-model.onnx ./
    ```
-3. You will run into an error saying that the operator is not supported.
+4. You will run into an error saying that the operator is not supported.
 Implement missing operators.
 Hopefully, at least `my-model.graph.txt` is generated before the error occurs.
 This file contains information about the ONNX model.
-4. The newly generated `my-model.graph.txt` file will contain IR information about the model.
+5. The newly generated `my-model.graph.txt` file will contain IR information about the model.
 This file is useful for understanding the structure of the model and the operators it uses.
 The `my-model.rs` file will contain an actual Burn model in rust code. `my-model.json` will contain the data of the model.
-5. The following is the explaination of onnx modules (under `srs/onnx`):
+6. The following is the explaination of onnx modules (under `srs/onnx`):
    - `from_onnx.rs`: This module contains logic for converting ONNX data objects into IR (Intermediate Representation) objects.
 This module must contain anything that deals with ONNX directly.